By Gino Barbaro

 This last need drove me to the profession of coaching.
 A have an inner desire to help people and to contribute more.
 I want people to think, “The world would be a better place if there were more guys like Gino”.

-We all have a need to contribute to society, whether it is to be a teacher, a volunteer or a businessman.
+We all have a need to contribute to society, whether it is to be a teacher, to volunteer, to become a successful businessperson, or any vocation that you aspire to.
 It explains to me why people who stay active after retirement live much longer and more productive lives.
 Once you stop growing, death begins to set in, your contribution will cease and everything will start to fall apart.

 In conclusion, all pain comes from when one or more of our six needs are not met.
 We all have ways of meeting these needs.
 You can get certainty by controlling everyone, variety by doing drugs, significance by earning more, and connection through prayer.
 Learn how to be aware of your needs and take empowering actions to attain happiness.